Whitepaper

 PO Discipline

-High "PO Number Missing" exceptions?
+High "Missing PO" exceptions?
 Train procurement to create POs before issuing purchase requests.
 Implement PO-required vendor rules in your AP system.

 Duplicate Invoice Prevention